amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ## What does 'nonpartisan' mean?

 "Nonpartisan" is a loaded term in journalism that's often blurred with [objectivity and impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/).
 Many people say it's impossible to be truly nonpartisan.
-At By The Bay, we define being nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."
+At By The Bay, our definition of nonpartisan is "attempting to accurately and fairly represent a multitude of perspectives."

 We recognize not all opinions are equal and we do our best to reflect the truth by making our reporting and editorial processes as transparent as possible.